VoronDesign/VoronUsers/printer_mods/bobbleheed/Magnetic_Panels/README.md

 # Magnetic Panels

 This mod allows for the easy removal of the panels on a V2, ideal for switching between ABS and PLA printing.
 This mod assumes a panel depth of 6mm, either from a 6mm panel or a 3mm panel + 3mm foam tape.
-It will not hold the panels against the frame without the thickness.
+It will not hold the panels against the frame without this thickness.

 ## BOM (for top and side panels)